monkeyraptor/math_operation/README.md

    >It has `flag`. `0` to return only the factors (string). `1` to return list of multiplications of the factors.

    >This is using iterations, so put considerably *small* input to avoid browser crash.
 It should work fine with max 5 digits length (99,999) input. *I didn't put actual limit in this*.

+   >If the input is negative, it will be converted into positive.

    >Examples:
    >- `math.factorof(625, 0)` or just `math.factorof(625)` will generate output `1, 5, 25, 125, 625` (string).